magarcia/magarcia.github.io/_posts/2016-05-29-first-coding-week.md

   - Jangouts
 ---

-First week of coding period ad GSoC 2016, so I started the upgrading process of Jangouts from Angular 1.x to Angular 2.
+First week of coding period at GSoC 2016, so I started the upgrading process of Jangouts from Angular 1.x to Angular 2.
 This week, the tasks have been fulfilled within the deadline, I hope to remain so for the next week.